aesthetic-suite/framework/docs/config.md

 ### Unit Based

-Uses an explicit platform dependent unit to calculate with -- uses `px` for web, `dp` for Android, and `pt` for iOS.
+Uses an explicit platform dependent [unit](#unitless-values) to calculate with.
 When using this type, the `spacing.unit` setting must also be defined.

 ```yaml
 spacing: